-England has kept the Australians uncertain by including off-spinner Shoaib Bashir in their 12-player lineup for the initial test, alongside five fast bowlers.
+England are keeping the Aussies guessing having named off-spinner Shoaib Bashir in their 12-man squad for the first test alongside five pace bowlers.

 It is likely they will still omit Bashir and pick the five seamers including Mark Wood, passed fit for the series opener having bowled a 'rapid' spell in the nets on Tuesday.